seanbreckenridge/malexport/README.md

 The defaults here are far more on the safe side when scraping.
 If data fails to download you may have been flagged as a bot and may need to open MAL in your browser to solve a captcha.

-For my list (which is pretty big), this takes a few days to download all of my data, and then a few minutes every few days to update it.
+For most people, this'll take a few hours to populate the initial cache, and then, and then a few minutes every few days to update it.

 ## Installation